HVision-NKU/SRFormer/README.md

 ## Pretrain Models

-Pretrain Models will be released soon.
+Pretrain Models can be download from [google drive](https://drive.google.com/drive/folders/1D5ER_HwYJoyZCcrKVstwE-iEl0hXulwd?usp=sharing).
+To reproduce the results in the article, you can download them and put them in the `/PretrainModel` folder.
 ## Citations
 You may want to cite:
 ```